Service Provision Analysis

 objectnat.clip_provision(buildings, services, links, selection_zone)[source]

-Clip service provision results to a specific geographic boundary.
+Clip service provision outputs to a specific geographic boundary.

 Parameters: